WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 #### Where do you need help from Kirstie?

+* Feedback on plots 🎨
-* Feedback on manuscript
+* Feedback on [manuscript](https://github.com/MariaEriksson/GOSH-2000-2018-paper/blob/main/manuscript/manuscript.md) (but perhaps wait until feedbakc from clinicians?)
-* Thoughts on data sharing 🤔
+* Thoughts on data sharing request 🤔

 ### Date: 15 April 2021